arjunsharma-dev1/Linux-Commands/readme.md

 # Cut
- a command to extract data from the file.
+ a command to extract data from the file / stdin.

  `-f` option to specify the range(s) of fields/specific field(s) to extract.